kunjee17/kunjee17.github.io/Snow/_posts/2014-03-28-signalr-nancy-azure-with-fsharp.md

 Please give it a shot.
 If it break somewhere let me know will try to solve it.
 Any suggestion to make things even better and streamlined are always welcome.

 **UPDATE:** Here is my [github repo](https://github.com/kunjee17/NancySignalRFSharp) with updated code.
 Project created with web express 2013.
+Also it is deployed over [azure](http://nancysignalrfsharp.azurewebsites.net/).